- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 To mitigate these issues, it is essential to ensure that the network infrastructure supporting the NAS device is capable of providing sufficient throughput.
 This includes using high-speed network connections, such as Gigabit Ethernet or faster, and ensuring proper network configuration to avoid bottlenecks or congestion.
 Regular monitoring and optimization of the network can help maintain optimal throughput levels and minimize the risk of data transfer issues or loss.

-Although NAS XCubeNAS XN5008R can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS XCubeNAS XN5008R can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -